j-bloom/file-sorter/README.md

 Based on the extensions of the files, they will then be moved into their respective folders.

+## How to use the application
+There are currently two ways to use this application.
+1. Easy way (Windows) - Clone the repo on a Windows computer to a directory of your choice, double click of the ".exe" file and watch your files organize like magic!
+2. (Any OS with Python installed) - Clone the repo to a directory of your choice.
+   Then open the "fileSorter.py" file in your favorite text editor/IDE, and
+   a) press the run button or use one of the below commands in the IDE terminal.
+   b) navigate to the file in a command line tool.
+   Once you are in the same Folder/Directory simply run:
+   - Windows - `py .\fileSorter.py` or `py .\path\to\file\fileSorter.py`
+   - Linux - `python3 fileSorter.py` or `python3 path/to/file/fileSorter.py`
+   - MacOS - `python3 fileSorter.py` or `python3 path/to/file/fileSorter.py`

 ## Screenshots
 Before the program is run:
 ![Screenshot from 2024-06-17 00-05-15](https://github.com/j-bloom/file-sorter/assets/36741471/b2045bf9-274b-479f-bacf-02f4ba739a4e)